sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Lapse mu** The mean of the prior distribution for the lapse rate of the psychometric function.

 -  **Lapse STD** The standard deviation of the prior distribution for the lapse rate of the psychometric function.

+-  **Load UML state from prev. blocks** If ``Yes``, at the end of each block the state of the UML posterior parameter distribution will be saved in a file named after the condition label of the block.
+When a subsequent block with the same condition label is encountered this file will be used to set the initial UML posterior parameter distribution for the block instead of the priors specified in the control window.

 Weighted Up-Down Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^